 The Rye Patch Project is located in Pershing County, Nevada, approximately 30km northeast of Lovelock, Nevada.
-The Company has a 100% interest in 126 claims (10.0km2) at Rye Patch.
+The Company has a 100% interest in 41 claims (3.3km2) at Rye Patch.
 On May 22, 2008, the Company entered into a Mining Lease Agreement on another 65 hectares with a private party, subject to a 2.0% NSR; and on July 21, 2008, the Company entered into a Mining Lease Agreement on an additional 16 hectares from another private party, also subject to a 2.0% NSR payable to a private landholder.

-While the Rye Patch gold property is along the same West Humbolt Range structural trend responsible for both past and present producing gold mines, NGE's property has seen no historic exploration activity because it is largely covered by syn- to post-mineral volcanic units and post-mineral alluvium.
+While the Rye Patch gold property is along the same West Humboldt Range structural trend responsible for both past and present producing gold mines, NGE's property has seen no historic exploration activity because it is largely covered by post-mineral alluvium.
 NGE's projections of favorable lithology, structure and alteration at the regional, district and property scales suggest that potentially important gold-silver mineralization may be located within economic depths beneath the cover at Rye Patch.